jbugel-lol/linkShortner/README.md

   You'll need to set up your own database and configure it according to your needs.

 - **Environment Variables:**
   Fill out the provided `.env.example` file and rename it to `.env` with your specific configuration.
+Make sure to prefix all environment variables with `VITE_`, as Vite requires this prefix for proper export.

 ## How to Use